kon-ham/kon-ham.github.io/_posts/2021-09-04-be-technical-questions.md

 ### What is the difference between a function declaration vs a function expression

-Function declarations are loaded before any code is executed whereas function expressions are executed as the interpretor reaches that line of code.
+Function declarations are loaded before any code is executed whereas function expressions are executed as the interpreter reaches that line of code.
 You may want to utilize a function expression if you are trying to avoid global scope.
-Function declaratives may be utilized if you need them more often than not.
+Function declarations may be utilized if you need them more often than not.
 (Is it being needed often?)

 ### In as much detail as possible, tell me about JSON Web Tokens

-A JSON webtoken is an open standard that allows for securely transmitted data between parties.
+A JSON web token is an open standard that allows for securely transmitted data between parties.
 It is sent as a JSON object and can be sent with a digital signature - sometimes an encryption or a key pair.

 We normally use JSON web tokens to transmit information or to provide authorization for users.